pimsmath/onlinecourses2020/content/courses/2026-2027/symbolic-dynamics/index.md

 ### Remote Access
 The instructor will write on overhead projectors which will be shared via zoom.
 Lecture notes will be posted on the course website.

+### Availability
+This course is available to students within the PIMS network, universities beyond the PIMS network and from industry/government.